 The paper documents you’ve decided to keep will need to be scanned.
 To make it easier to complete the scanning, particularly if you plan on scanning a few minutes at a time, you may want to consider purchasing a small, portable scanner for your office.

-- One affordable scanner that works quickly and produces quality scans is the Doxie Scanner.
+- An affordable scanner that works quickly and produces quality scans is the Doxie Scanner.
 The Doxie has the advantage of being compact enough to store in a desk drawer and is user-friendly and easy to set up.
 The trade-off is that the Doxie only scans one side of a document at a time and does not have a feeder.

 - If you want two-sided scanning capability, you’ll need to move up to something like the higher-end Fujitsu ScanSnap.

-- Before you create naming standards for your files, check to see if your organization has guidelines already in place.
+- Before you create naming standards for your files, first check to see if your organization has guidelines already in place.
 If your organization does not have naming standards, it might be worth suggesting that a system be established so that all files, regardless of who created them, are named according to set standards to improve accessibility.

 - If you need to create naming standards, think of a naming approach that feels intuitive to you.
 Some tips to consider with your naming of files is to start with the date (YYYY_MM_DD), so your files can easily be sorted within their folders (e.g. 2015_06-08_GatesRpt_v.3).